allenai/allennlp-guide/chapters/part3/semantic-parsing-seq2seq.md

 For Natural Language Arithmetic, we can measure the quality of predictions using two metrics:

 1. Well-formedness: Measures whether a given prediction has a sensisble order of operators and their arguments, and balanced parentheses.
-For example, `( + 2 3 )` is well-formed, and `( + 3)` and `(+ 2 3` are not.
+For example, `(add 2 3)` is well-formed, and `(add 3)` and `(add 2 3 ` are not.
 Note that this metric does not depend on the target.
 2. Sequence accuracy: Measures whether the prediction and target are exactly the same.
 This is stricter than well-formedness because an accurate sequence is automatically well-formed.

 We could have measured just the sequence accuracy alone, but it is useful to know whether the model is producing well-formed outputs